ibm-cloud-docs/vpc/backup_service_vpc_about.md

 This release has the following limitations.

-* You can create up to 10 backup policies per account.
+* You can create up to 10 backup policies per account in a region.
+This quota can't be increased.
 * You can take a total of 750 backups per volume based on your backup policy, in your account and region.
 If you exceed this limit, no further backups are taken.
 * You can take a total of 750 backups per file share.
 * The first backup and the entire volume backup cannot exceed 10 TB.